wifinigel/wiperf/docs/README_Config.ini.md

 ### speedtest_data_file

-(Advanced setting, do not change) This the file name for modes where data files are dumped locally and also provides the data source for Speedtests in Splunk
+(Advanced setting, do not change) This the file name for modes where data files are dumped locally and also provides the data source for Speedtests in the reporting server (e.g. Splunk/InfluxDB)

 Default setting:
 ```
-speedtest_data_file: wiperf-speedtest-splunk
+speedtest_data_file: wiperf-speedtest
 ```
 [top](#parameter-reference-guide)